-- Send Outcomes Assessments scores to the DBA Director who will enter them into TaskStream. - Once student submits final manuscript: - o Confirm ulearn submissions of final slide deck and manuscript. - Submit all necessary grade changes to close out student's program work. - Notify the program director that the students work is closed out.
+- Send Outcomes Assessments scores to the DBA Director who will enter them into TaskStream. - Once student submits final manuscript: - Confirm ulearn (Dissertation Essentials Resources) submissions of final slide deck and manuscript. - o Submit all necessary grade changes to close out student's program work. - o Notify the program director that the students work is closed out.